 The duration of each dye differs from one brand to the next, and it also depends on how long your hair is when you dye it.
 If you’re dyeing a full beard, then a couple weeks’ growth of gray roots may go unnoticed.
 But if you’re dyeing weeks’ old stubble (which is possible), then you may need to touch it up every time you trim, because the contrast will be noticeable much sooner.

 As for ingredients, there are two key warnings.
 One is to avoid anything with ammonia.
 Luckily, this is largely out of play in modern dyes.
 You can smell ammonia when it’s contained in a dye, and it’s extremely unpleasant.
-Ammonia helps dyes penetrate the hair cuticle, but it also significantly damages the cuticle and makes it brittle and frail.
+Ammonia helps dyes penetrate the hair cuticle, in essence damaging the cuticle.

-Secondly, many consumers choose to avoid an ingredient called PPD (which stands for Para Phenylenediamine).
+Secondly, many consumers choose to avoid an ingredient called PPD (which stands for Para-phenylenediamine).
 These are most common in permanent hair dyes (as opposed to demi-permanent ones), and are much likelier to trigger an allergic reaction.
-One allergen study found that over 6% of North American participants reacted negatively to PPD.
+One allergen review indicates that over 6% of North American participants reacted negatively to PPD.

-That same study compares PPD to a common alternative, HPPS (which stands for Hydroxyethyl-p-phenylenediamine sulfate).
-People were nearly nine times less likely to have a reaction to HPPS, which makes it a much more attractive ingredient in all hair dye formulas (not just beard dyes).
-A similar alternative is PTDS (Para TolueneDiamine sulfate).
+That same review compares PPD to a common alternative, HPPS (which stands for Hydroxyethyl-p-phenylenediamine sulfate), and points out that people have been more than 6 times less likely to have a reaction to HPPS, which makes it a much more attractive ingredient in all hair dye formulas (not just beard dyes).
+A similar alternative is PTDS (Para-toluenediamine sulfate).
 You’ll see all three ingredients mentioned among our beard dye picks below, so keep them in mind.
-Again, PPD is the highest risk for negative reaction, while HPPS and PTDS are much safer.
+Again, PPD is the highest risk for negative reaction, while HPPS and PTDS should be much safer.

 Regardless, you should test a new formula on a small area of skin 48 hours before applying it uniformly.
 This will allow you to track your own reaction to whichever chemicals have been used.